OpitzLab/NeMo-TMS/6_NEURON-Simulation/README.md

 # NEURON Simulation
-NEURON codes for simulating the neuron behavior under TMS.
+NEURON codes for simulating the neuron behavior under TMS are generated in the previous steps.

 ## Insturctions
 First, generate the desired TMS waveform (refer to TMS_Waveform directory described [here](../5_TMS_Waveform/)).
 Then ...